 Calling someone an NPC is generally considered rude and dehumanizing.
 It implies that the person has no soul, agency, or intelligence, reducing them to a mere computer program.
 While some friends use it for light teasing about clumsy behavior, using it in an argument is a direct attack on someone’s humanity.

-Common NPC Confusions
+Common Confusions About NPC

 A frequent misunderstanding is equating NPC with “Bot.”
 While both terms describe robotic behavior, “bot” usually implies a fake automated account used to spam, whereas NPC describes a real human who acts boring.
 Additionally, some people confuse it with “Main Character,” which is the exact opposite personality type.